kibook/s1kd-tools/tools/s1kd-upissue/README.md

 Print the file name of the upissued CSDB object.

 -w
 Make the old issue file read-only after upissuing.
+Official issues (-i) will also be made read-only when they are created.

 --version
 Show version information.